 Year in Seminary: Philosophy – 2nd Year

-What do you enjoy most about the seminary?
+What did you do before you entered the seminary?

 Before seminary I was a radiology technologist, working and living in the mountains.
 I worked for most of the week and while on my days off I had the opportunity to learn and come to love the sport of skiing.
 While in the mountains I also became a part of the parish community, being a reader, extraordinary minister of the Eucharist and a religious ed teacher.

 Name one person who influences your decision to go seminary.
 How did this person encourage you?

 One person who greatly influenced me was Fr.
 Michael Freihofer.
 He truly lives the life of a priest.
 He understands that as a priest, his life is not his own.